connect Method

 require_once __DIR__ . '/vendor/autoload.php';

-// Actual mysql address, assuming it is on port 3306 on localhost
+// The actual mysql address, assuming this is local port 3306

 $REAL_MYSQL_ADDRESS = 'tcp://127.0.0.1:3306';